 Stephen worked for the Western Australian Government from 1992 to 2009, providing him with a unique ability to provide clients with contemporary, creative, practical and viable solutions to sites involving heritage places.

-Nicola Marchesi is an architectural graduate that has worked with SCA since January 2017.
+Nicola has worked with SCA since January 2017.

-She is currently assisting the Uniting Church of Australia to conserve the Wesley Chapel in Guildford.
+She is also working with the Uniting Church of Australia to conserve the Wesley Chapel in Guildford.

 Hannah started working for SCA in 2020.

 Hannah is currently documenting conservation works to the Narembeen Public Hall and Narembeen Museum.

 Hannah has also been working on a series of heritage assessment documents including preparing Archival Records and Heritage Impact Statements.
 In addition, Hannah is drafting a studio space to a residence in Moir Street, Perth.